toliaqat/xenon-wiki/TenantService.md

 # Overview

-The tenant service exposes a REST API to manage tenants in DCP.
+The tenant service exposes a REST API to manage tenants in Xenon.
 Tenants can also be nested by specifying a parentLink so that a "super" tenant can manage multiple tenants.

 ## Authorization